-- The worst-case ground-borne noise impacts from TBM tunnelling during the daytime are predicted to generally be compliant with the NML or result in only 'low' impacts. - During the night-time, the worst-case impacts are more wide-spread due to a lower and more stringent NML.
-The worst-case impacts are predicted to be 'moderate' in the Westmead and Clyde Junction study areas. - The majority of the impacted receivers are residential properties.
+- The worst-case ground-borne noise impacts from TBM tunnelling during the daytime are predicted to generally be compliant with the NML or result in only '1-10 dB' above NML. - During the evening and night-time, the worst-case impacts are more wide-spread due to a lower and more stringent NML.
+The worst-case impacts are predicted to be '11-20 dB' above the NML in the Westmead and Clyde study areas. - The majority of the impacted receivers are residential properties.
 Several 'other sensitive' receivers are also predicted to impacted to various degrees along the alignment. - The ground-borne noise predictions are based on the nearest sensitive receivers and most exposed floor (ie ground floor for commercial and assumed lowest habitable floor for residential).
 The ground-borne noise impacts would reduce for sensitive receivers which are further away from the alignment or for receivers higher up in buildings.